carlosmhanft/eda-amazon-fires/README.md

 # The never-ending threat in Amazon rainforest

-Brief analysis of Amazon Fires reported from 1998 to 2017.
+Brief analysis of Amazon Forest fires reported from 1998 to 2017.

 The data is a compilation of datasets from official government reports and posted on Kaggle by Luís Gustavo Modelli.